-Executive summary
+Executive Summary

 Potentially fatal Legionella bacteria and similar hazards in air conditioning and water systems present a health risk to employees and visitors of affected premises.

 Employers, managers and responsible persons face prosecution if they fail to comply with UK legislation on the subject.
 Maintenance training is essential to control Legionella and other water-borne hazards in air conditioning and water systems.
 Many workplaces and public spaces are potentially at risk, and the health consequences, including the likelihood of fatalities, increase in facilities where people may have impaired immunity, such as hospitals and care homes.

-It is crucial that facilities managers are aware of the dangers and have effective processes and training programmes in place to mitigate them.
+It is crucial that facilities managers are aware of the dangers and have effective processes in place to mitigate them to ensure the health and wellbeing of building users as well as compliance with legislation.